nfwvogt/qoqo-quest/README.md

 roqoqo-quest allows to simulate the execution of roqoqo quantum circuits directly from rust code with the help of the QuEST quantum simulator. roqoqo-quest is designed to be able to simulate all operations that are part of roqoqo.
 For usage examples see the examples section of [roqoqo](https://github.com/HQSquantumsimulations/qoqo/).

+By default roqoqo-quest uses the single-threaded mode of QuEST.
+To use multithreading use roqoqo-quest with the `openmp` feature flag.

 ### QuEST build options